bcgov/digital_marketplace/docs/pre-commit.md

 > pre-commit itself will never touch the staging area.
 These are good ways to silently break commits.
 In my mind this is one of the worst things that lint-staged does and suggests -- hooks are very frequently not perfect and magically changing what's being committed should not be taken lightly.
 [Link](https://github.com/pre-commit/pre-commit/issues/747#issuecomment-386782080)

-Always stage the the changes you intend to commit before committing and with the `pre-commit` hook set up or running `pre-commit` explicitly.
+Always stage the changes you intend to commit before committing and with the `pre-commit` hook set up or running `pre-commit` explicitly.
 If a hook changes our code and fails you will need to manually stage the changes made by `pre-commit`, viewing them one by one with `git add -p` or your preferred git GUI.

 ### Running the pre-commit hook directly from the .git folder